front-end-intermediate/session-2/readme.md

 })
 ```

-Note that we need to initialize our logo as it doesn't exist until the navigation is built.
+Note that we could initialize our logo here as `logo` doesn't exist until the navigation is built.

 ```js
 fetchData(null, function(content) {